Datttta/My_Notes/New words.md

 10. patsy
 11. weenie (you are a real weenie)
 12. nibbled
+13. enlist
-13. gloating (gloating about how greate they are)
+14. gloating (gloating about how greate they are)
-14. ditch (verb)
+15. ditch (verb)
-15. ripen him up
+16. ripen him up
-16. grovelling
+17. grovelling
-17. clawedst
+18. clawedst
-18. otherest
+19. otherest
-19. conundrums
+20. conundrums
-20. catering (catering the party)
+21. catering (catering the party)
-21. amst
+22. amst
-22. lawkeeping
+23. lawkeeping
-23. amasseth
+24. amasseth
-24. avarice
+25. avarice
-25. riches
+26. riches
-26. dispatched
+27. dispatched
-27. scum (they are scum)
+28. scum (they are scum)
-28. perish
+29. perish
-29. ousted
+30. ousted
-30. worn down
+31. worn down
-31. beads ( in a board game (bead toys))
+32. beads ( in a board game (bead toys))
-32. relegated
+33. relegated
-33. delinquency
+34. delinquency
-34. slunk out
+35. slunk out
-35. trousle
+36. trousle
-36. saucer
+37. saucer
-37. prance (prance on homne)
+38. prance (prance on homne)